IUL’s Fees Examined and Explained

 So let’s just talk about the other fees and charges you’ll see if you have a supplemental report like this run on your illustration.

-One is called the premium expense and tax surcharge and a lot of clients don’t realize but the insurance companies do need to pay something called a premium tax for every premium they receive and they pay it to the state where the policy was issued.
+One is called the premium expense and tax surcharge and a lot of clients don’t realize but the insurance companies do need to pay something called a premium tax for every premium they receive, and they pay it to the state where the policy was issued.

 Now it’s possible that maybe because the tax that varies depending on the state that the entire premium expense and tax charge won’t go to the state tax.
 But I liken this and this is an analogy this is not exactly 100 percent true.

-And like I said, this is not apples to apples but when you think about it the insurance company is agreeing to manage your money at very favorable terms and later on you can see once you’re done paying a premium they’re not really collecting anything for that and all they’re collecting here is the cost of insurance and there’s this expense charge that is is more expensive during the first 10 years and this is what we call the acquisition charges for a policy and after that you’re merely paying for this low pol sci-fi so it’s almost similar to paying more of an upfront load to have the insurance company manage your money in this way.
+And like I said, this is not apples to apples but when you think about it the insurance company is agreeing to manage your money at very favorable terms and later on you can see once you’re done paying a premium they’re not really collecting anything for that and all they’re collecting here is the cost of insurance.
+There’s this expense charge that is is more expensive during the first 10 years and this is what we call the acquisition charges for a policy and after that you’re merely paying for this low policy fee, it’s almost similar to paying more of an upfront load to have the insurance company manage your money in this way.

 Now just continuing on the expense charge.

-What’s nice is when you compare this to whole life oftentimes the expense charges will be comparable.
-And it’s hard to unbundle there is no charges report inside whole life but we find that you’ll pay something comparable in this expense charge but it’ll usually come out in the first one to three years of the policy depending on how it’s structured.
+What’s nice is when you compare this to whole life, oftentimes the expense charges will be comparable.
+And it’s hard to unbundle, there is no charges report inside whole life but we find that you’ll pay something comparable in this expense charge but it’ll usually come out in the first one to three years of the policy, depending on how it’s structured.

 That’s just because of an arbitrary surrender charge that the insurance company is going to put on to make sure they have enough time to recoup their cost for issuing this policy.

 Now we’re talking about what today’s no-load index funds might cost anyway.
-Not to mention I don’t know any index fund that’s going to give you a death benefit.
+Not to mention, I don’t know any index fund that’s going to give you a death benefit.

-So if we scroll all the way down you can see the charges go down and we’re all the way out to age 76 I think 75 and then it does start to go back up and you can see as a dollar amount the charges are pretty nominal and manageable because again the cash value is just right up against that death benefit and it’s only until these later years where death is set to occur that you start paying very large dollar amounts.
+So if we scroll all the way down you can see the charges go down and we’re all the way out to age 76, I think 75 and then it does start to go back up and you can see as a dollar amount the charges are pretty nominal and manageable because again the cash value is just right up against that death benefit.
+It’s only until these later years where death is set to occur that you start paying very large dollar amounts.

 However and this is the total fees.
 If we look at it as a percentage of how much money you have in their earning interest it’s pretty nominal.

 The other thing I want you to notice is the remember we paid 18000 of death benefit at age 90.
-Well you’re actually paying for less death benefit.
+Well, you’re actually paying for less death benefit.

-And so if you do that and we just clear the contents and we take this out of the average the rest of the years the average for the life of the policy is point 6 2 percent.
+And so if you do that and we just clear the contents, and we take this out of the average the rest of the years the average for the life of the policy is point 6 2 percent.

 So all this talk about how expensive indexed universal life is or how expensive life insurance is in general.
 You know it’s really not based on facts.

-And one last thing going back to the first five years being the worst years and having not a lot of benefit little or no we can see here even the six point twenty five you put in 100 at least you have 102 working for you even after the fourth year almost all your 80s working for you plus you had a death benefit.
+And one last thing, going back to the first five years being the worst years and having not a lot of benefit little or no we can see here even the six point twenty five you put in 100 at least you have 102 working for you even after the fourth year almost all your 80s working for you plus you had a death benefit.